 - An individual responsible for assessing industries and driving growth for their firms

-- A minimum of 7 years of work experience in developing and executing strategy and attained the director, Sr. Director, and VP Level.
+- A minimum of 7 years of work experience in developing and executing strategy, having attained director, senior director, or vice president level

 - Please complete the online application in its entirety.
 Incomplete applications will not be considered.

-- Acceptance in NAMIC's Professional Development Programs is competitive; thus, submitting an application form does not necessarily guarantee admission to the program.
+- Acceptance into any of NAMIC's professional development programs is competitive; thus, submitting an application form does not necessarily guarantee admission into any NAMIC program.

 - All applications undergo a review process.
-Attention is given to every aspect of an application, including the evaluation of current and past achievements, letters of recommendation, and your statement of purpose are all taken into consideration.
+Attention is given to every aspect of an application.
+The evaluation of current and past achievements, letters of recommendation, and your statement of purpose are all taken into consideration.